CoBrALab/minc-bpipe-library/README.md

 Secondly, if the pipeline is repeatedly failing somewhere in the middle, the next step is to inspect the intermediate outputs for indications of wrong "solutions".
-If this is the case, then you should trace back to the origin stage of the issue and examine if that stage can be tweaked/modified, for more help, contact CoBrALab.
+If this is the case, then you should trace back to the origin stage of the issue and examine if that stage can be tweaked/modified.
+This can be achieved by using minc-toolkit's ``Display`` program to examine the input file, as well as the output file from each stage, in comparison to a successful file.

 Third, this pipeline heavily utilizes MINC tools and MNI templates, which all assume a RAS, neurological orientation for all files.
 If this is not the case, then processing will never succeed as registration cannot overcome such large misorientations.